North Dakota Court System

 Job Listing URL: (new browser window will open)

 Applications must be submitted online at http://www.governmentjobs.com/careers/ndcourts.
+Applicants must also submit a cover letter, resume, writing sample, 3 references, and a copy of law school transcript.
 Any form of paper or other electronic application will not be accepted.

 The successful candidate will be subject to a criminal background check.